AlaminSarkerFRII/asset_tracker/README.md

     ```bash
     python manage.py runserver

+5. **Run For Testing**: For Test Case :

+    ```bash
+    python manage.py test
     ```

-5. **Admin Panel**: Access the admin panel at `http://127.0.0.1:8000/admin/` to add companies, employees, devices, and manage device logs.
+6. **Admin Panel**: Access the admin panel at `http://127.0.0.1:8000/admin/` to add companies, employees, devices, and manage device logs.

-6. **API Endpoints**: Access the api root at 'api/' to manage assets programmatically.
+7. **API Endpoints**: Access the api root at 'api/' to manage assets programmatically.
 Refer to the API documentation for more details.

 ## API Documentation